quarkslab/irma/docs/brain/rabbitmq.rst

 .. warning:: Important

     Make sure to note down the username, the password and the virtual host you just defined.
-You will be asked to retype them on each application (brain, frontend and probe)
+You will be asked to retype them on each application configuration file (brain, frontend and probe)

 .. note:: Disclaimer